peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object generated from the given integer.
+A CBOR object generated from the specified integer.

 <a id="FromByteArray_byte"></a>
 ### FromByteArray